 We started the long ascent up the MacIntyre trail, at first mostly flat, then very gradually steepening until we were gaining altitude at a good clip.
 The trail was perfectly packed.
 It was just step, step, step in a regular pattern - no adjustments or clambering to step over roots or around boulders.

 "The Waterfall" -- as I like to call it -- is a good marker of progress.
 It is almost exactly 4 kilometres in from the trailhead and indicates that you are almost halfway up the mountain, elevation-wise.
-I remember getting to this distinctive point on my very first Adirondack hike, way, way back in 1994, with a group of inexperienced misfits from work, on a hike to see a solar eclipse.
+I remember getting to this distinctive point on my very first Adirondack hike, way, way back in 1994,

 We soon got to the first "scrambly" step not long after, next to a sign that warns about severe weather.
 Today the sign was important to heed - it was quite cold for mid-march (probably below -10C at this elevation), and it was quite breezy, even down here in the trees.
 That meant that above treeline, it was likely to be quite harsh.